-While even the most elementary wine drinker will recognise the likes of Bordeaux, Burgundy and Champagne through their historic winemaking traditions, wines are commercially produced in every region of France except those along the north coast.
+While even the most elementary wine drinker will recognize the likes of Bordeaux, Burgundy and Champagne through their historic winemaking traditions, wines are commercially produced in every region of France except those along the north coast.
 Nonetheless, France produces over 3,000 different wines across two million hectares of vineyards – although, the country comes third behind leaders Spain and, more surprisingly, China in terms of the amount of land given to wine production.

-Generally speaking, the French wine regions map can be divided into northern vineyards that are reputed for white wines, and southern vineyards (with the exception of the Jura and Savoy) that are more renowned for their reds.
-The main wine areas of the French wine region map are Bordeaux, Burgundy, Languedoc, Champagne, the Loire Valley, Alsace, Rhône, Provence and Corsica:
+Generally speaking, the French wine region's map can be divided into northern vineyards that are reputed for white wines, and southern vineyards (with the exception of the Jura and Savoy) that are more renowned for their reds.
+The main wine areas of the French wine region map are Bordeaux, Burgundy, Languedoc, Champagne, the Loire Valley, Alsace, Rhône, Provence and Corsica.

 Bordeaux on the Atlantic coast is among the most famous of wines.
-This region primarily produces red wines from world renowned chateaux in the Medoc sub-region, Saint-Emilion and Pomerol.
+This region primarily produces red wines from world-renowned chateaux in the Medoc sub-region, Saint-Emilion and Pomerol.
 The wines made here are typically blends using Cabernet Sauvignon, Merlot and sometimes Cabernet Franc.

 Burgundy, or ‘Bourgogne’, in the east is a region where red and white wines share equal prominence.
 Unlike others on the French wine region map, Burgundy places its greatest emphasis on ‘terroir’ in the production of two main grape varieties – Chardonnay for white wines, and Pinot Noir for the reds.
 The finest wines from the Côte d'Or are among the most prestigious, and expensive, in the world.